-We can’t tell this is a clear best password alternative.
-We have included MFA “Multi-factor Authentication” in this list as it replaces traditional password with a PIN or OTP.
-It is very straight as the name says.
+We can’t tell if this is a clear best password alternative.
+We have included MFA “Multi-factor Authentication” in this list as it replaces traditional passwords with a PIN or OTP.
+It is very straight, as the name says.
 In this form of authentication, the user needs to supply more than one factor or element to prove his/her identity.
-Before this, let’s back into the traditional way of authentication, wherein you just enter login name and password to login is said to be single-factor authentication or SFA a subset of multi-factor authentication.
-An another most prevalent subset of this type is two-factor authentication or in simple 2FA.
+Before this, let’s go back into the traditional way of authentication, wherein you just enter your login name and password to log in is said to be single-factor authentication or SFA, a subset of multi-factor authentication.
+Another most prevalent subset of this type is two-factor authentication or simple 2FA.
 It is gaining a lot of popularity as this is proved to be more secure than SFA by adding an additional layer of security, making it harder for bad guys to log in as if they were you.
 The market is flooded with plenty of two-factor authenticator applications.
-Most popular ones are Microsoft’s Authenticator and google’s authenticator.
+The most popular ones are Microsoft’s Authenticator and google’s authenticator.

-Here is a couple of real-world examples which would give you a clear idea about the multi-factor authentication:
+Here are a couple of real-world examples which would give you a clear idea about multi-factor authentication:

-2. Log in to a system which asks to enter a PIN sent to your email, phone as a text message, or could be random tokens after username and password.
+- Log in to a system that asks to enter a PIN sent to your email, or phone as a text message, or could be random tokens after username and password.

 2. Biometric Authentication:

 This is the perfect example of the best password alternative.
-A second most prevalent type of authentication.
+The second most prevalent type of authentication.
 This is the authentication method where the user needs to prove his/her identity by providing his/her biological data as proof.
-This concept is consistently developing with time and experts says it is going to be used more in the feature.
-But, there is always a risk of stealing biological data and use it for illegal activities.
+This concept is consistently developing with time, and experts say it is going to be used more in the feature.
+But, there is always a risk of stealing biological data and using it for illegal activities.